Christoph Cloëtta

-Christoph Cloëtta, (24 September 1836 – 30 March 1897) was a Swiss-born Danish chocolatier and founder of the Brødrene Cloëtta chocolate factory in Copenhagen.
+Christoph Cloëtta (24 September 1836 – 30 March 1897) was a Swiss-born Danish chocolatier and founder of the Brødrene Cloëtta chocolate factory in Copenhagen.
 Cloëtta was appointed as Swiss consul in 1888.

 Early life and education

 Cloëtta was born on 24 September 1836 at Bergün in Graubünden, Switzerland, the son of local farmer Nuttin Cloëtta (1803–83) and Jacobea Janett (1810–99).
-Christoph and his brothers Bernhard and Nuttin moved to Copenhagen.
+Christoph´s older brother Bernhard moved to Copenhagen in 1848, and was followed by his younger brothers Christoph and Nuttin a few years later.
+While in Copenhagen the brothers apprenticed as confectioners.
 They started out by operating various smaller Swiss-style conditoreis.